isomerpages/singapore-customs-cms/_registration-services/Registration Services/apply-for-inter-bank-giro-ibg.md

 ## Terminating your IBG Arrangement with Singapore Customs

 Please contact your bank directly to terminate your IBG arrangement.
-Upon successful termination by your bank, please email your IBG termination to [customs_documentation@customs.gov.sg](mailto:customs_documentation@customs.gov.sg)
+Upon successful termination by your bank, please submit your IBG termination via [the Customs Documentation Enquiry Form](https://go.gov.sg/customs-doc)

 However, if you are a Declaring Agent, it is mandatory for you to maintain a valid IBG with Singapore Customs.
 If you intend to change your bank account used for IBG deduction, you are required to submit a new IBG application.
 Your existing IBG with Singapore Customs will be terminated when your new IBG application is approved.